Monday, June 15, 2026

 These clues include the position of the link within the page, the topical relevance between pages, and the reputation of the linking website.

-When these signals align, the link is more likely to be interpreted as a natural part of the information structure of the web.
+When these signals align, the link is more likely to be interpreted as a natural part of the web’s trust structure, not just as a metric-based signal.

 Tags: Authority signalsbacklink analysisSearch signalsSEO fundamentals